kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## The Compiler, Debugger, Tests, and AI Form One Diagnostic Stack
+## The Compiler, Debugger, Tests, and AI Form One Diagnostic Stack { #diagnostic-stack }

 The strongest debugging story is not any one tool in isolation.
 It is the interaction between several tools.